ResilientEcosystem/blog/_posts/2022-9-28-GettingStartedNexRes.md

 ### Behind the script example/start_kv_server.sh
-We do a couple of things in this [script](https://github.com/resilientdb/resilientdb/blob/nexres/example/start_kv_server.sh).
+We do a couple of things in this [script](https://github.com/resilientdb/resilientdb/blob/master/service/tools/kv/server_tools/start_kv_service.sh).
 1. Build the kv server under the kv_server folder:
-  > bazel build kv_server:kv_server
+  > bazel build //service/kv:kv_service

 2. Run 4 kv servers and write its screen output to a local log file in the background:
-  > nohup bazel-bin/kv_server/kv_server example/kv_config.config cert/nodeX.key.pri cert/cert_X.cert > serverX.log &
+  > nohup bazel-bin/service/kv/kv_service service/tools/config/server/server.config service/tools/data/cert/nodeX.key.pri service/tools/data/cert/cert_X.cert > serverX.log &

 3. Run a client-server to receive the client requests:
-  > nohup bazel-bin/kv_server/kv_server example/kv_config.config cert/node5.key.pri cert/cert_5.cert > client.log &
+  > nohup bazel-bin/service/kv/kv_service service/tools/config/server/server.config service/tools/data/cert/node5.key.pri service/tools/data/cert/cert_5.cert > client.log &

 In NexRes, each server should be assigned a certificate by its own private key.
 This certificate includes some node information, such as its node ip/port, its node type: server or client.
 If you are using the wrong certificate or running in the wrong node, the server could not be started.

 ### Run nodes remotely
+We provide a script to help deploy nodes remotes in scripts/deploy
+  > cd scripts/deploy

+Put your node IPs and you ssh key in config/kv_server.conf and run the script:
+  > ./script/deploy.sh ./config/kv_server.conf

+### Run nodes remotely manually
 Before running more nodes, certificates have to be generated.
 Each certificate contains the information about the replica and is signed by the administrator.

 1. Go to the main folder where the WORKSPACE locates.